-How Old Is Your Cat in Human Years?
+How Old is My Cat in Human Years

 Cat Years to Human Years Converter

 Enter your cat's age (from 1 to 25) in the calculator above to see the equivalent age in human years.

 Just a note to the programmer of the calculator on this page: You don't have to precaculate every value.